 Develop your ability to understand where people do their best work and where they don’t.
 A former colleague of mine named Neils used to do the most incredible, insightful peer reviews.
 Even though they were anonymous, everyone could recognize his and everyone wanted his feedback.

 It’s easy to sugar-coat critical feedback or avoid difficult conversations in our day-to-day.
 It’s equally easy to forget to praise colleagues for great work.
-But, if you want to build your management skills, start honing your ability to have these conversations.
+If you want to build your management skills, start honing your ability to have these conversations.

 7: What got you here won’t get you there